Heavenlode/HLNC/Documentation/Help/T_HLNC_NetNode2D.md

 # NetNode2D Class

 Node2D, extended with HLNC networking capabilities.
-This is the most basic networked 3D object.
-On every network tick, all NetNode2D nodes in the scene tree automatically have their <a href="T_HLNC_NetProperty">network properties</a> updated with the latest data from the server.
-Then, the special <a href="M_HLNC_NetNode2D__NetworkProcess">NetworkProcess</a> method is called, which indicates that a network Tick has occurred.
-Network properties can only update on the server side.
-For a client to update network properties, they must send client inputs to the server via implementing the [!:INetworkInputHandler] interface, or network function calls via <a href="T_HLNC_NetFunction">NetFunction</a> attributes.
-The server receives client inputs, can access them via [!:GetInput], and handle them accordingly within <a href="M_HLNC_NetNode2D__NetworkProcess">NetworkProcess</a> to mutate state.
+This is the most basic networked 2D object.
+See <a href="T_HLNC_NetNode">NetNode</a> for more information.

 ## Definition
 **Namespace:** <a href="N_HLNC">HLNC</a>
-**Assembly:** HLNC (in HLNC.dll) Version: 1.0.0+03b6c1d2e487070ae6af3c88edccb51282b75ac1
+**Assembly:** HLNC (in HLNC.dll) Version: 1.0.0+7c8369b309950da5e6f9dfc534f2804635131157

 **C#**
 ``` C#